 I have an interdisciplinary academic background with a BSc degree in Creative Technology (cum laude) and two MSc degrees in Interaction Technology (cum laude) and Electrical Engineering.
 Additionally, I am an alumnus of DesignLab's Transdisciplinary Master-Insert.
-My current research interests include Bayesian statistics, prediction models and quantitative preference elicitation techniques to support clinical decision-making.
+My current research interests include Bayesian statistics, benefit transfers, statistical simulations, and preference / expert elicitation.

 UT Research Information System